hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 Docker compose scripts only set the username and password at the creation of the container.
 The *local.ini* file must be edited if the username or password is to be changed after creation of the container.

+If you choose to map the fabric-couchdb container port to a host port, make sure you are aware of the security implications.
+Mapping the CouchDB container port in a development environment exposes the CouchDB REST API and allows you to visualize the database via the CouchDB web interface (Fauxton).
+In a production environment you should refrain from mapping the host port to restrict access to the CouchDB container.
+Only the peer will be able to access the CouchDB container.

 .. note:: CouchDB peer options are read on each peer startup.